Analyzing Two-Mode Networks

 \[ \lambda y = (\mathbf{A}^T\mathbf{A})y \]

 Neat!
-The scores are also readily interpretable: The most central people belong to the most central (largest membership) groups and the most central groups are the ones with the most central (highest activity) members.
+These are the same scores we obtained by playing our status game.
+The scores are also readily interpretable: The most central people belong to the most central (largest membership) groups and the most central groups are the ones that attract the most central (highest activity) members.

 library(kableExtra)